kyumin14/CSE-15L/labreportw2.md

 ## **Moving Files with `scp`** <a name="scp"></a>
 Now, let's try using a command that lets us move files over SSH.
 This is incredibly important when working remotely so that you are able to copy files over the host and server computers.

-First download [this file](WhereAmI.java) that we will be moving over to your user on the server.
+First download <a href="WhereAmI.java" download>this file</a> that we will be moving over to your user on the server.

 Once you have the file downloaded, go to the directory that contains that file and type: